 2. Is my child eligible for the MediSave Grant for Newborns?

-All Singapore Citizen babies are eligible for the MediSave Grant for Newborns of $4,000.1 This includes children who are adopted, as well as children who are born to divorced or unwed mothers.
-Children who are born overseas can qualify for the grant upon registering their birth with the Immigration and Checkpoints Authority, or through the relevant Overseas Missions.
-Newborns who are Permanent Residents or foreigners are not eligible.
+All Singapore Citizen newborns born on or after 26 August 2012 are eligible for the MediSave Grant for Newborns (MGN).
+These include children who are adopted as well as children who are born to divorced or unwed mothers.
+Children who are born overseas can qualify for the grant upon registering their birth with the Immigration and Checkpoints Authority (ICA) directly, or through the Singapore Mission Overseas.
+Newborns who are Permanent Residents (PRs) or foreigners are not eligible.

 3. Do I need to apply for the MediSave Grant for Newborns for my child?